-The more important internal pathway can be monitored directly by conventional techniques of bioassay and whole body counting of individuals.
-A portable shadow shield whole body counter has been constructed and mounted in a shipboard trailer for use in the Marshall Islands.
-It is capable of quantitative detection of very small quantities of certain radionuclides in the body such as 137Cs and 60Co, the primary environmental gamma emitters at Bikini, Enewetak and Rongelap Atolls.
-The system clearly identifies individuals in the Rongelap population who are not following the recommended dietary restrictions on eating coconut crabs from certain locations.
-(42,43) Body burdens of 90Sr/90Y, 239,240Pu and 241Am are estimated by the radiochemical analysis of urine samples.
-Urine sample collections and whole body counting will be performed every one to two years at Bikini and Enewetak Atolls when the people return, and every two to three years at Rongelap Atoll until the results warrant less frequent measurement intervals.
+Dose predictions for Bikini and Enewetak Atoll residents derived from environmental data have been deliberately conservative, and establish probable upper limits on doses to be expected for individuals.
+The fore important internal pathway can be monitored directly by conventional techniques of bioassay and to body contrangled indications.
+Fortuble shakes milital whole howy manted are been constructed and mounted in a shipboard trailer for use in the Marshall Islands.
+It is capable of quantitative detection of very small quantities of certain radionuclides in the body such as 137Gs and 60Go, the primary environmental gamma emitters at Bikini, Enewetak and Rongelap Atolls.
+The system clearly identifies individuals in the Rongelap population who are not following the recommended dietary restrictions on eating coconut crabs from certain hocations.
+(42,43) Body burdens of 90Sr/90Y, 239,240Pu and 241Am are emissioned by the radiochemical malysis of urine samples.
+Urine sample collections and whole body countral will be performed every due to two years at bikini and Enewetak Atolls whon the people certain, and every two to three years at Rongelap Atoll until the results warrant less frequent measurement intervals.